bictegravir, emtricitabine, tenofovir AF BIC (INSTI)/FTC and TAF (two NRTIs)

-Most common side effects (rarely experienced) include headache, nausea, and diarrhea.
-INSTIs and TAF are associated with weight gain.
+Most common side effects (although rarely experienced) include headache, nausea, and diarrhea.
+Data associate INSTIs and TAF with weight gain.
 Serum creatinine, estimated creatinine clearance, urine glucose, and urine protein should be obtained before initiating Biktarvy and should be monitored.
 BIC can cause a small, reversible increase in serum creatinine within the first few weeks of treatment that does not affect actual kidney function.
 There have been rare reports of depression and suicidal ideation with INSTIs, primarily among people with a history of psychiatric illnesses.
 DHHS guidelines recommend closely monitoring people with pre-existing psychiatric conditions.
 Prior to initiation, test for hepatitis B virus (HBV).
 Severe exacerbations of HBV have been reported in people with co-infection who have discontinued Biktarvy (due to elimination of the emtricitabine and TAF components, which also treat HBV).
 Monitor liver enzymes closely.
 Initiation of HBV therapy may be warranted upon discontinuation of Biktarvy.
 Call your health care provider right away if you develop any of the following signs of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.

 Potential Drug Interactions